-Recently reported results of the phase 2 OCEAN(a)-DOSE off-treatment extension period indicated that olpasiran demonstrates long-lasting effects in reducing Lp(a) levels, participants who received doses of \geq 75 mg every 12 weeks maintaining approximately a 40% to 50% decrease in Lp(a) levels nearly one year after their final dose (152).
+Recently reported results of the phase 2 OCEAN(a)-DOSE off-treatment extension period indicated that olpasiran demonstrates long-lasting effects in reducing Lp(a) levels, with participants who received doses of $\geq$ 75 mg every 12 weeks maintaining approximately a 40% to 50% decrease in Lp(a) levels nearly 1 year after their final dose [152].
 Olpasiran, developed by Amgen, is currently being evaluated in the phase 3 clinical trial known as the Ocean(a) study (NCT05581303), which has enrolled approximately 7,000 participants.
-The findings, anticipated in 2027, are expected to follow the results of the HORIZON study by about a year and will shed light on olpasiran impact on cardiovascular events (158).
-It is also worth mentioning that new RCT is going to start soon with olpasiran in primary prevention (A Double-blind, Randomized, Placebo-controlled, Multicenter Study Assessing Olpasiran Use to Prevent First Major Cardiovascular Events in High-risk Participants with Elevated Lipoprotein(a)), what is of critical importance as most of the patients with elevated Lp(a) are currently diagnosed in primary CVD prevention, still before the event.
+The findings, anticipated in 2027, are expected to follow the results of the HORIZON study by about a year and will shed light on olpasiran's impact on cardiovascular events [158].
+Also worth noting is a forthcoming RCT with olpasiran in primary prevention: A Double-blind, Randomized, Placebo-controlled, Multicenter Study Assessing Olpasiran Use to Prevent First Major Cardiovascular Events in High-risk Participants with Elevated Lipoprotein(a).
+It is of critical importance, as most patients with elevated Lp(a) are currently diagnosed in primary CVD prevention, still before the event.

-Lepodisiran, developed by Eli Lilly, completed its phase 1 trial and its phase 2 trial (the Alpaca Phase 2 trial; NCT05565742) is currently underway and is expected to end in October 2024 (153,159), with the results of this lepodisiran trial with extended duration up to 540 days to be presented the ACC Congress in Chicago in March 2025.
-Undergoing a phase 3 clinical trial, ACCLAIM Lp(a) (NCT06292013), is projected to be the largest study of Lp(a)-lowering therapies, aiming to enrol 12,500 participants, with an expected completion date in 2029 (160).
-The ACCLAIM trial is another study that will allow to evaluate the effect of Lp(a) reduction on MACE both in adults with elevated Lp(a) who have established ASCVD or in those in primary prevention who are at risk for a first CVD event (160).
+Lepodisiran, developed by Eli Lilly, has completed its phase 1 trial.
+Its phase 2 trial (the Alpaca Phase 2 trial; NCT05565742) is currently underway and is expected to end in October 2024 [153, 159].
+The results of this lepodisiran trial with extended duration up to 540 days are to be presented at the ACC Congress in Chicago in March 2025.
+Undergoing a phase 3 clinical trial, ACCLAIM Lp(a) (NCT06292013), is projected to be the largest study of Lp(a)-lowering therapies, aiming to enroll 12,500 participants, with an expected completion date in 2029 [160].
+The ACCLAIM trial is another study that will allow evaluation of the effect of Lp(a) reduction on MACE both in adults with elevated Lp(a) who have established ASCVD and in those in primary prevention who are at risk for a first CVD event [160].

-The last siRNA drug, zerlasiran, completed its phase 1 clinical trial and a phase 2 trial (NCT05537571), and the results were released at the American Heart Association Scientific Sessions in Chicago 2024 and published simultaneously.
-It was shown that zerlasiran achieved over an 80% reduction in time-averaged lipoprotein(a) levels over 36 weeks when administered at 300 mg every 16 weeks or 300 mg and 450 mg every 24 weeks.
-Sustained reductions in Lp(a) levels were observed up to 60 weeks after the initial dose and no safety concerns were identified.
-These results support advancing zerlasiran to phase 3 trial in its development program (153).
-Lepodisiran and zerlasiran have similar effects as olpasiran, with an over 90% Lp(a) reduction at the highest doses with comparable tolerability and safety profiles (153,154).
+The last siRNA drug, zerlasiran, has completed its phase 1 clinical trial and a phase 2 trial (NCT05537571).
+The results were released at the American Heart Association Scientific Sessions in Chicago 2024 and published simultaneously.
+Zerlasiran achieved over an 80% reduction in time-averaged lipoprotein(a) levels over 36 weeks when administered at 300 mg every 16 weeks or 300 mg and 450 mg every 24 weeks.
+Sustained reductions in Lp(a) levels were observed up to 60 weeks after the initial dose, and no safety concerns were identified.
+These results support advancing zerlasiran to a phase 3 trial in its development program [153].
+Lepodisiran and zerlasiran have similar effects as olpasiran, with an over 90% Lp(a) reduction at the highest doses, with comparable tolerability and safety profiles [153, 154].